hpcgroup/pipit/docs/user_guide.rst

 Visualizing the Data
 ====================

-While Pipit has been primarily designed for programmatic analysis, it also includes a basic visual interface to complement the API functions.
+While Pipit is mainly designed for programmatic analysis, it also includes a simple visual interface to complement the API functions.

-A natural visualization for event traces is a timeline, also known as a gantt chart:
+A common and straightforward visualization for event traces is a timeline, also known as a Gantt chart.
+In this view, events are laid out in chronological order:

 .. code-block:: python